Three Most Common ATF Form 4473 Mistakes

 This post on the three most common ATF Form 4473 mistakes from over 3 years ago continues to be one of our most popular among firearms industry participants.
 After all, the Federal Firearms License is the lifeblood of every manufacturer, distributor and retailer in the firearms industry.

-In 2013, the number one FFL compliance violation was the failure of a transferee of a firearm to complete section A of Form 4473.
-And, in 2016, the number one FFL compliance violation remains the same.
+Ten years ago, in 2013, the number one FFL compliance violation was the failure of a transferee of a firearm to complete section A of Form 4473.
+And, in 2023 (the most recent year of such ATF reports), the number one FFL compliance violation remains the same.

-During the 2014 SHOT (Shooting, Hunting and Outdoor Trade) Show, the Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF) released its annual Industry Operations Inspection Report, which documents the compliance rate for federal firearms licensees (FFLs) that are inspected each year.
-Among the figures cited in the report was that the number one violation in 2013.
+During last year’s SHOT (Shooting, Hunting and Outdoor Trade) Show, the Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF) released its annual Industry Operations Inspection Report, which documents the compliance rate for federal firearms licensees (FFLs) that are inspected each year.
+Among the figures cited in the report was that the number one violation for multiple years in a row.
 This violation was the transferee of a firearm failed to complete section A of Form 4473.

 Three content areas of Section A stand out as being problematic: